imaging-in-paris/imaging-in-paris.github.io/seminar/index.md

 header-img: "../img/paris1.png"
 ---

-Welcome on the website of the Paris Seminar on the Mathematics of Imaging.
+Welcome to the website of the Paris Seminar on the Mathematics of Imaging.
 The seminar will start again the 13 october 2022 !

 The goal of this seminar is to cover the fields of the mathematics of imaging in a very wide sense (including for instance signal processing, image processing, computer graphics, computer vision, various applications and connexion with statistics and machine learning).
 It is open to everyone.
-It takes place one Thursdays at [IHP](../coming/), from 14:00 to 16:00.
+It takes place on Thursdays at [IHP](../coming/) every two months, from 14:00 to 16:00.
 Each seminar is composed of two presentations.

 You can access the list of [past seminars](past/).
 The list of seminars prior to sept.
 2016 is available on the website  [SMATI](https://smati.wp.imt.fr/).